 Aeonium dodrantale (Willd.)
 T.H.M.Mes

 Sempervivum dodrantale (basionym), Greenovia dodrantalis, Greenovia gracilis, Sempervivum gracile

 Aeonium dodrantale, also known as Greenovia dodrantalis, is a succulent that forms rosettes of densely packed leaves even when growing.
 The rosettes are tightly closed during the dry season.
 They are cup- or urn-shaped, up to 2.4 inches (6 cm) in diameter, and produce offsets on up to 3.2 inches (8 cm) long stalks.
 Leaves are blue-green with a waxy surface, roundish, up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
-The flowers are yellow and appear in spring and rise on strong stalks up to 10 inches (25 cm) above the foliage.
+Yellow flowers appear in spring and rise on strong stalks up to 10 inches (25 cm) above the foliage.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).